lukyrys/mbank/README.md

-## Library for accessing mBank PL transaction service
+## Library for accessing mBank CZ transaction service

 Suitable for checking for new transactions.
 Implemented methods: